o2r-project/api/docs/compendium/substitute.md

 }
 ```

-Example 02 - in case the overlayfile has the same filename as one of the existing basefiles :
+**Example** in case the overlay file has the same filename as one of the existing base files :

 ```json
 200 OK